The Interview Summary, Explanation, Word meanings Class 12

-CBSE Class 12 English Flamingo Book Chapter 7 The Interview Summary, Explanation with Video and Question Answers
+CBSE Class 12 English Lesson 7 The Interview Summary, Line by Line Explanation along with Difficult Word Meanings from Flamingo Book

 Class 12 English (Flamingo book) Chapter 7 – The Interview